thanasaksrisuwan/go-with-me/README.md

 ## Project Overview

-The Ride-Share project is a web application designed to facilitate shared rides between drivers and passengers.
+The Go with me project is a web application designed to facilitate shared rides between drivers and passengers.
 The application allows users to register as either a driver or a passenger and create, accept, start, and complete trips.
 The project uses Laravel for the backend and Vue.js for the frontend.

 ## ⚠️ Warning